We are located in South Central Utah in a rural mountain valley in the small town of Koosharem.

 Our program is organized for approximately one year.

 We are licensed by the State of Utah as a residential treatment and substance abuse facility.
-We are accredited by The Joint Commission Accreditation of Healthcare Organizations (JCAHO), and the Northwest Accreditation Commission (NWAC) & National Association of Therapeutic Schools and Programs (NATSAP).
+We are accredited by The Joint Commission Accreditation of Healthcare Organizations (JCAHO), and the Northwest Accreditation Commission (NWAC).
 We are on the special education list of some states.

 Most insurance companies do not cover residential treatment centers.
 If you have residential benefits, we will bill your insurance company; however, you will be responsible to cover tuition until insurance payments arrive.
 We can also bill for some of the services we offer as outpatient therapy.